Dulles District Supervisor Matthew F. Letourneau

 About Supervisor Letourneau

 Supervisor Letourneau led the effort to expand and restructure Loudoun County Economic Development and implement a new international business development strategy, which resulted in a major increase in commercial business development.
 He also has been a strong advocate for transportation projects, such as the widening of Route 606, the expansion of Loudoun County Parkway, and the Metro Silver Line extension to Loudoun.
-He also has fought for more services in Dulles South, and obtained funding to open the Gum Spring Library and construct the Dulles South Multipurpose Center Indoor Recreation Center and Senior Center.
+He also has fought for more services in Dulles South, and obtained funding to open the Gum Spring Library and construct the Dulles South Recreation and Senior Center additions.

 Supervisor Letourneau serves as Chairman of the Board’s Finance, Government Operations and Economic Development Committee, which oversees county services, finances, and economic development efforts.

-In 2018, he was elected Chairman of the Metropolitan Washington Council of Governments Board of Directors (COG), becoming the first person from Loudoun to chair the COG board since 1983.
+Supervisor Letourneau has represented Loudoun on the Route 28 Transportation Improvement District Commission since 2012.
+In 2018, he served as the Metropolitan Washington Council of Governments (COG) Board of Directors Chairman, the first from Loudoun since 1983.
 The board governs the independent, nonprofit association that brings area leaders from 24 jurisdictions in Maryland, Virginia and the District of Columbia together to address major regional issues.
-Supervisor Letourneau has been a member of the COG Board since 2012, and served as Corporate President in 2014 and was elected vice president of the Board of Directors in 2016.
-He also serves on the COG Region Forward committee.
+He served as COG Corporate President in 2014 and was elected vice president of the COG Board of Directors in 2016.
+He also serves on the National Capital Region Transportation Planning Board.

-In his professional capacity, he serves as Managing Director of Communications for the Global Energy Institute at the U.S. Chamber of Commerce.
+In his professional capacity, he serves as Managing Director of Communications and Media for the Global Energy Institute at the U.S. Chamber of Commerce.